 OSO10 Series on the OUPBlog

 Undeniably, our reading and research habits have changed drastically since the advent of digital publishing.
 How has online academia changed since OSO's launch 10 years ago?
 What might the future hold for it?
-In this series, lasting from November 2013 till October 2014, we've asked a whole host of people from all different walks of life to offer their opinions - from librarians to authors, editors to students.
+In this series, which lasted from November 2013 to October 2014, we've asked ten people from all different walks of life to offer their opinions - from librarians to OUP staff, editors to students and authors.

 - 'Electronic publications in a Mexican university' by Margarita Lugo Hubp, a member of the Libraries Department at the Universidad Nacional Autónoma de México